ANY-GameDev/DramaticComponents/README.md

 ![](Resume.gif)

 ### Returning to Main Menu
-Returning to main menu by clicking the Resume button in pause menu.
+Returning to main menu by clicking the Main Menu button in pause menu.

 ![](Main-Menu.gif)